brianbad/Congo.com-API/README.md

 ## Using the API

-The API currently can only read, create, and delete users.
+1. The API currently can only read, create, and delete users.
 Here are the endpoints that currently exist.
 For best results, use Postman to send each request.
-    1. GET http://localhost:3000/users (Get all users)
+    - GET http://localhost:3000/users (Get all users)
-    2. GET http://localhost:3000/users/:id (Get individual user by id)
+    - GET http://localhost:3000/users/:id (Get individual user by id)
-    3. DELETE http://localhost:3000/users/:id (Delete individual user by id)
+    - DELETE http://localhost:3000/users/:id (Delete individual user by id)
-    4. POST http://localhost:3000/users (Create a new user)
+    - POST http://localhost:3000/users (Create a new user)
-        - For this one, passing in the data requires putting the data into the body as raw data (in Postman)
+        - For this one, passing in the data requires using the form on index.html
-        - ex: name=Dinesh Chugtai&email=dinesh@piedpiper.com